adib-Wageeh/EduEra/README.md

 [![style: very good analysis](https://img.shields.io/badge/style-very_good_analysis-B22C89.svg)](https://pub.dev/packages/very_good_analysis)

 EduEra is an education application created by flutter framework that has lots of functionalities.
-Using clean architecture and bloc as the business logic.
+Using clean architecture, TDD and bloc as the business logic.

 Main features